NikolayS/postgres_dba/README.md

 ## Requirements

-**You need to have psql version 10**, but the Postgres server itself can be older – most tools work with it.
+**You need to have psql version 10 or newer**, but the Postgres server itself can be older – most tools work with it.
-You can install postgresql-client library version 10 on your machine and use it to work with Postgres server version 9.6 and older – in this case postgres_dba will work.
-But you do need to have psql from the latest (version 10) Postgres release.
+You can install postgresql-client library version, say, 12 on your machine and use it to work with Postgres server version 9.6 and older – in this case postgres_dba will work.
+But you do need to have psql from the latest (version 12) Postgres release.

 On clean Ubuntu, this is how you can get postgresql-client and have the most recent psql:
 ```
 sudo sh -c "echo \"deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main\" >> /etc/apt/sources.list.d/pgdg.list"
 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
 sudo apt-get update
-sudo apt-get install -y postgresql-client-10
+sudo apt-get install -y postgresql-client-12
 ```

 Using alternative psql pager called "pspg" is highly recommended (but not required): https://github.com/okbob/pspg.